Share this publication

 The best way and most enjoyable way to get around during Nice Carnival is on foot!
 You can wander around the city along the waterfront promenades through all the squares and parks taking in everything the city has to offer.

 Because Nice has such a great bus and tram system you can pretty much stay anywhere in and around the city because you can easily reach the carnival action.
 Of course, if you want to be walking distance to everything then stay around the waterfront and close to the promenade.

 We suggest booking in advance because of how many tourists Nice Carnival attracts.
 To get the best deals and availability research and book early, you can always cancel later if your plans change.

 Top things to do and see in Nice

 Nice is famous for being a picturesque stylish city on the French Riviera.
 You must explore Promenade des Anglais which is the best way to experience the gorgeous blue of the Mediterranean.
 Visit Castle de Nice, or marvel at the Gothic architecture of Notre Dame de Nice.

 Visit the Matisse museum which has hundreds of works by the famous artist Henri Matisse.

 View the Russian Orthodox Cathedral of Nice which was donated by Tsar Nicolas II.
 To the east of Promenade de Anglais you can visit Parc Phoenix, an enormous park containing an incredible range of exotic plants and flowers.
 There are also plenty of Roman ruins for you to explore.

-Simple wander through the colourful cobblestone streets of old town and while your there visit Cours Saleya, the main pedestrian area famous for an enormous flower market and filled with quaint shops and cafes.
-You must try some delicious French cuisine or sip some cocktails in the one of the many glamourous waterfront bars.
+Simply wander through the colourful cobblestone streets of old town and while you are there visit Cours Saleya, the main pedestrian area famous for an enormous flower market and filled with quaint shops and cafes.
+You must try some delicious French cuisine or sip some cocktails in one of the many glamorous waterfront bars.